Mike Moser (politician): Personal life

-Moser was born on September 18, 1951 in Fremont, Nebraska.
+Moser was born on September 18, 1951, in Fremont, Nebraska.
 He is married to Jan Moser.

 Education

 Moser graduated from Scotus Central Catholic High School in Columbus, Nebraska, in 1969.
-He earned his associate degree at Central Community college and graduated from University of Nebraska-Lincoln in 1975 with a bachelor's degree.
+He earned his associate degree at Central Community college and graduated from University of Nebraska–Lincoln in 1975 with a bachelor's degree.

 Career

 Moser was mayor of Columbus from 2004 to 2016.
-In 2010, he tried to run for state senator in Nebraska's 22nd district.
-He won the primary and lost the general election to Paul Schumacher.
+In 2010, he tried to run for the Nebraska Legislature in Nebraska's 22nd district.
+He advanced in the primary but lost the general election to Paul Schumacher.

-He ran for state senator in the same district eight years later as his predecessor was unable to run again due to term limits.
-Moser easily won that election with 64.3% of the votes against Doug Oertwich.
+Eight years later, Moser ran for the Nebraska Legislature from the same district as his predecessor was unable to run again due to term limits.
+He easily won that election with 64.3% of the votes against Doug Oertwich.
 He was sworn in as senator on January 9, 2019.

 On May 25, 2020, Moser was hospitalized due to COVID-19.